Ranks and insignia of the officers of the Royal Navy: Insignia

-Royal Marines
+Uniform insignia

 The Royal Marines are part of His Majesty's Naval Service but use the same rank structure as the British Army, save for the field marshal rank.
-Officers in the Royal Marines wear the same insignia as their army counterparts but their insignia is 5/8 in in size (unlike British Army officers whose insignia is 1 in in size).
+Officers in the Royal Marines wear the same rank insignia as their army counterparts but their insignia is smaller at 5/8 in in diameter.
 Commissioned officers below the rank of colonel wear the initials 'RM' below their rank insignia.

 The major general rank since 1996 is the highest rank of the officer corps, but in the past, generals and lieutenant generals headed the Corps, and from 1857 to 1957 the Corps also had the unique ranks of colonel second commandant and colonel commandant.
 Rank insignia are on brown or dark blue shoulder boards in all dresses save for the combat and barracks duty dress uniforms.
 From 1911 to 1957 the officer corps even included warrant officers and commissioned warrant officers in the same way as the RN.
 Although the Royal Marines does not officially use the rank of field marshal, the Captain General Royal Marines, the ceremonial head of the corps, wears a field marshal's rank insignia.